pterabyte-dev/blog.pterabyte.dev/README.md

 Welcome to the source code for **[blog.pterabyte.dev](https://blog.pterabyte.dev)**.

 This site is a technical blog documenting my journey as a **Network Architect** and **Homelab Enthusiast**.
-It serves as a repository for knowledge, configurations, and "lessons learned" regarding enterprise networking, TrueNAS Scale, and Docker.
+It serves as a repository for knowledge, configurations, and "lessons learned" regarding networking, TrueNAS Scale, and Docker.

 ## 🚀 About The Project